How Dr. John Sarno achieves Back Pain Relief and with

 In this 90-minute podcast, Joe interviews Steve.
 They discuss, in quite a bit of detail and with personal stories, how Sarno’s methods work, and the results they produce for so many people.
 It’s quite interesting and informative.
 For therapists, it should also be mind and perspective expanding, with significant, even if indirect, applications to their therapeutic practice.

-Joe Polish and Steve Ozanich — the two people on the podcast — probably know much or all about what I've written about Dr. Sarno, and probably a lot more about his specific methods than I do.
-But further below is my Therapist's Take of my point-of-view on Sarno's work, and how soft tissue therapists can benefit from his knowledge and experience.
+Joe Polish and Steve Ozanich — the two people on the podcast — probably know much or all about what I’ve written about Dr. Sarno, and probably a lot more about his specific methods than I do.
+(I never actually studied with Sarno in person.)
+But further below is my Soft Tissue Therapist’s Take of my point-of-view on Sarno’s work, and how soft tissue therapists can benefit from his knowledge and experience.

-And I've got 40 YEARS of my own experience very successfully treating more extreme soft tissue conditions with clinically and medically focused, hands-on myo-structural bodywork & yoga therapy.
-Most of it, including the yoga, is based solidly on orthodox medical research.
+And I’ve got 40 YEARS of my own experience very successfully treating more extreme soft tissue conditions with clinically and medically focused, hands-on myo-structural bodywork & postural yoga therapy.
+Most of it, including the yoga, is based solidly on orthodox medical science & research.

 (Link directly to the I Love Marketing Podcast by CLICKING HERE or on the photo of Steve, above at right, or continue reading below.)